gids-dadi/The-portfolio-project/README.md

 # Description of the project.

-My personal portfolio project(mobile version).
-A clone of figma (template 2), it contains informtion about me my previous works.This exercise requires creating a repo, adding a .gitignore file, setting two different sections of the portfolio site and linters for HTML & CSS.
+My personal portfolio project(mobile version and desktop).
+A clone of figma (template 2), it contains informtion about me my previous works.This exercise requires creating a repo, adding a .gitignore file, setting different sections of the portfolio site and linters for HTML & CSS.

-Built With: HTML and CSS
+Built With:
+-HTML

+- CSS

+- ESLint

 #Live Demo
 [Live Demo Link] (https://gids-dadi.github.io/The-portfolio-project/)